5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 Because we've defined a source for the Windows Event Log `HandleError` has reported the error accordingly:

 ![Windows Event Log](images\MyAppEventViewer.png)

+As mentioned earlier, the Windows Event Log is discussed in a later chapter.

+As already mentioned, the Windows Event Log will be discussed in its own chapter.

 We also find evidence in the log file that something broke; see LogDog: